 Melancholia’s second principle is to spread the delusion that all is not for the best in the end.
 He contradicts and overrules master Gottfried Leibniz’s dictum that we live in “the best of all possible worlds” as absolute rubbish.
 Melancholia would have us all believe that we quite literally live in the worst of all possible worlds—in a hellish Golgotha on earth, in fact!
 Melancholia blesses those cursed souls that heed Pessimism; and curses those blessed souls that instead heed Optimism.
 He deceitfully declares that all of God’s benedictions are really curses and an onerous loan to be repaid in the future at great interest.
 “God’s blessings are essentially usurious!” insists Melancholia.
 Also, he would coax and canoodle everyone into the false belief that Hobbes is right about the state of life and nature—that we all are condemned to lives that are “solitary, poor, nasty, brutish, and short.”
 To hear such dark tidings is rude when one is feeling merry; but to hear the same woebegone news is baleful and bane when one is already crestfallen and morose.
 Indeed, to heed Melancholia is to reject all hope and to embrace the abyss!
 Even a happy death is preferable to the delusions of Melancholia.
 A caveat to all that it is better to immediately disown Melancholia upon his genesis in the homestead of one’s mind by surrendering him to the wilds of your mental forests where your cognitive wolves can devour him, rather than let him grow to adulthood and take root in your psyche as an arch-nemesis to the throne of your psychological and spiritual “kingdom.”

 Melancholia’s third and final principle is the dissemination of nihilism, the philosophy that nothing actually exists and that existence and values are meaningless.
-It was Melancholia’s pernicious influence that moved King Solomon of ancient Israel to proclaim in the Book of Proverbs: “Vanity, vanity, all is vanity!”
-Melancholia would gleefully distort and warp Solomon's proverb to mean that all is utterly valueless, meaningless, and useless.
-However, despite Melancholia’s wishes King Solomon provides a qualification to his proverb: the one and only real meaning in life is to work, to enjoy the fruits of your labor, and to worship the Lord your God.
+It was Melancholia’s pernicious influence that moved King Solomon of ancient Israel to proclaim at the end of the Book of Ecclesiastes: “Vanity, vanity, all is vanity in this earth!”
+Melancholia would gleefully distort and warp Solomon's pronouncement to mean that all is utterly valueless, meaningless, and useless.
+However, despite Melancholia’s wishes King Solomon provides a qualification to his declaration: the one and only real meaning in life is to work, to enjoy the fruits of your labor, and to worship the Lord your God.
 But Melancholia instead deceives and proclaims, “God is dead!
 Read [the unborn, future] Nietzsche or Wittgenstein if you do not believe me!”
 If Melancholia has his way, he would have us all believe in the delusion that all is dead and meaningless and without value: that Life and the Self are meaningless, purposeless and intrinsically valueless; that Morality is non-existent and void; that Faith is subjective, relative, and thus devoid of reality and meaning; that Anomia is the norm du jour and the ne plus ultra!
 “Deal with it,” laughs Melancholia derisively, “for your kind matter to me not at all.
 You are temporary, short-lived, transitory…here today and gone tomorrow like a fleeting vapor.
 You do not even outlive the very dust that you trample on!”
 So how does one dismiss and put aside Melancholia’s negating nihilism?
 The answer is simple enough.
 Avoid, resist, and put out of your precious psyche—where the battle is either lost or won—Melancholia’s seductive, but baneful voice and suggestions!
 Do not let him or his lies in your mind.
 Instead, always safeguard it against Melancholia.
 Always be vigilant and watchful of your thoughts as well.
 If you follow these simple instructions, you shall be safe and well from Melancholia’s nihilism and numbing negativity.

 In conclusion, my dear Euphoria, simply shun Melancholia and all appearances of him to the highest degree.
 Do not allow yourself to flirt with him or carelessly permit him to court you.
 Do not let him beguile and charm his way into your mind and psyche with his frequent indulgences of your occasional—but only temporary—moments of emotional weakness, self-pity, and dejection.
 Finally, never admit or allow Melancholia into your realms of thinking and believing and hoping.